San Diego County Air Pollution Control District (District) administers

 This category includes projects determined by the District to have public health or environmental benefit and that do not fit within one of the categories above, but otherwise fully follow all other provisions of this Policy.

-A facility or source may not be eligible to qualify for a SEP based on the following:
+A facility or source may not be eligible to qualify for a SEP based

 Compliance History.
 The overall number, frequency, and severity of past violations demonstrate a clear disregard for San Diego APCD rules and regulations, or;

 Response to Violation.
 Following receipt of the Notice of Violation, the facility or source fails or refuses to acknowledge the violation, mitigate the harm, and/or cooperate with the District in investigating or resolving the matter.

 The SEP settlement agreement must be designed to produce the greatest air quality benefit possible and must benefit the public and/or the environment.